Arts West is the Faculty of Arts’ principal teaching building and the most significant infrastructure project in recent years.

 The building presents a significant opportunity for students to engage with the University’s archives and collections in new and exciting ways, enriching their experience and understanding of different cultures, eras and ideas.
 It has been celebrated both locally and internationally, for its innovative teaching spaces and object-based learning pedagogy.

-A new home for the Bachelor of Arts
+A home for the Bachelor of Arts

 The Bachelor of Arts is one of the largest undergraduate degree programs at the University, with over 40 areas of study and more than 6,000 students.
 Arts West provides these students with a contemporary, signature building to call home.

-It's spaces are designed to bring students together, to encourage collaboration, interaction, to set their minds thinking, and making connections.
+Its spaces are designed to bring students together, to encourage collaboration, interaction, to set their minds thinking, and making connections.
 Artwork and antiquities are woven throughout the building to create intrigue, encourage enquiry and embed the concept of discoverability at the very heart of our curriculum.

 Arts West also features extraordinary, often fanciful furnishings, wallpapers and interiors.
-It is a building full surprises and contrasts - corridors and informal spaces, quiet study alcoves, informal spaces for discussion and group work, bean-bags, traditional desks and spaces to prop with a laptop.
-Classrooms within the building are designed to faciliate a range of modes of teaching, students can rearrange the tables, the lecturer can wander.
+It is a building full surprises and contrasts – corridors and informal spaces, quiet study alcoves, informal spaces for discussion and group work, bean-bags, traditional desks and spaces to prop with a laptop.
+Classrooms within the building are designed to facilitate a range of modes of teaching, students can rearrange the tables, the lecturer can wander.